rizwanua/site/README.md

 **Production Environment**
 - Go through the [Flask to ECS][FlaskToECS] tutorial to setup a domain name, AWS EC2 server, AWS ECR repository for Docker images, AWS ECS container service, PostgreSQL database using AWS RDS, and GitHub Secrets to load the environment variables.
+- Setup an AWS S3 storage bucket for log backup
 - Deploy the app via Docker using GitHub CI/CD actions pipeline to AWS.